Vettvangur/Ekom/README.md

 -  1. Það þarf að vera hægt að stilla körfuna þannig að hægt sé að deila henni með fleiri búðum/lénum.

-## uWebshop request in surface controllers / api controllers
+## Ekom request in surface controllers / api controllers

 We register an IHttpModule to ensure creation of an uwbsRequest entry in the runtimeCache.